yakivy/poppet/README.md

 - separate `.service[S]` and `.service[G[_], S]` to simplify codec resolution
 - add possibility to update service name, try to unify service name between Scala 2.x and 3.x
 - don't create ObjectMapper in the lib, use implicit one
+- check that passed class is a trait and doesn't have arguments to prevent obscure error from compiler

 ### Changelog